 San Jose, CA 95148

 Situated eight miles east of downtown San Jose, Lake Cunningham Regional Park (LCRSP) is by far the biggest skatepark in California.
-Covering 68,8000 square feet of skating area, the very popular community park draws an estimated 75,000 visitors annually.
-It also features the world’s largest cradle, tallest vertical wall and largest full pipe.
+In fact, with 68,8000 square feet of skating area, this very popular community park draws about 75,000 visitors annually.
+This mega-skatepark also features the world’s largest cradle and world’s tallest vertical wall.
+If you need more convincing, it also has the world’s largest full pipe.
+Additionally, it has other popular bowls for skateboards to try out.
+Among them are the Skull Bowl, Travelodge Bowl and Olympic Bowl.

 North Houston Skate Park